fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_FAQ.md

 function, it will clash with the `main()` of your unit test, and will result in a build error.

-The right solution is to split it into three files:
+The right Solution is to split it into three files:
   1. `foo.h` which contains the declarations,
   1. `foo.cc` which contains the definitions except `main()`, and
   1. `foo_main.cc` which contains nothing but the definition of `main()`.